Maroine42/Job_Postings/README.md

 ## 2. How are in-demand skills trending for Data Scientists in France ?

-To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
-This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.
+To find how skills are trending in 2023 for Data Scientists, I filtered Data Scientist positions and grouped the skills by the month of the job postings.
+This got me the top 5 skills of Data Scientists by month, showing how popular skills were throughout 2023.

 ## Visualize Data